 If you were diagnosed with any of the above conditions and you suspect a misdiagnosis, you should seek a second opinion from a heart and lung specialist.
 They will be able to make sure the diagnosis isn’t something less common, such as pericardial mesothelioma.

 Treatment of Pericardial Mesothelioma

 Mesothelioma of the pericardium is difficult to treat because of the cancer’s proximity to the heart.
 There are several methods used to treat the disease.
-Surgery can remove the visible signs of tumor.
+Surgery can remove the visible signs of a tumor.
 Radiation therapy can shrink the size of the tumor and relieve symptoms.
 Chemotherapy is often the first line of treatment.
 Doctors also use chemotherapy to kill tumor cells that weren’t removed by radiation and surgery.

 Pericardial mesothelioma is so rare that doctors have little evidence of effective treatments to compare.
 Researchers wrote about this in a 2017 analysis of pericardial mesothelioma treatments.
 “Primary pericardial mesothelioma is a rare cancer, for which there is no consensus on treatment,” they said.
 The lack of consensus makes it worth considering clinical trials and emerging therapies.
 Some patients live years past their diagnosis after getting drugs from a clinical trial.

 About 50 percent of people diagnosed with pericardial mesothelioma survive past the six-month mark.
 Yet, this means half of the patients out there are benefiting from their treatment.
-Only a mesothelioma specialist can determine the best course of treatment for you.
+Only a mesothelioma specialist can determine the best course of treatment for you

 Taking Control of Your Diagnosis